noynaert/act102handouts/09_Tables/09c_Fonts.md

   * May be serif or san serif.
   * Good for arranging things into columns
   * Most san serif fonts used in it applications try to reduce ambiguities.
 For example, they clearly distinguish between a capital I, lower case l, and the digit 1.

-## Fonts you should know for the exam

-* **Roman**
-  * Serif, proportional font
-  * Used for old newspapers (Before the New York Times)
-  * Dignified and authoritative
-* **Times Roman** or Times New Roman
-  * Compressed version of Roman
-  * If you have 4 pages of material for a 5 page paper, Times Roman is *not* your friend (Hint: Use Schoolbook)
-  * If you are paying for photocopies of a long document Times Roman *is* your friend
-* **Arial** or Helvetica
-  * These are very similar fonts.
-Helvetica is the name you usually see on Macs.
-Arial is on everything else.
-  * Proportional sans serif
-*  **Courier** or Courier New
-  * This is a fixed with serif font
-  * Used on old typewriters
-  * Takes up a lot of space
-* **Lucinda Console**
-  * Lucinda is a family of fonts intended to remain legible at small sizes
-  * Lucinda Console is sans serif and monospaced
-  * Popular with programmers and in console applications

 ## Web Safe Fonts